yamanoku/vuefes-japan-online-2022/pages/en.md

 However, it is difficult to develop while confirming each and every one of them.

-Therefore, by including the rules in the component design, it will be easier for the team development to reduce the discrepancies in understanding.
+Therefore, by including rules in the component design, it is easier to develop with less inconsistency in recognition in team development.

 Next, we will introduce some hints on how to create accessible components that can be used versatile.